 Five main touchpoints reach consumers, including the brand promise, brand story, innovation, purchase moment, and consumer experience.
 Regardless of the order, they reach the consumer; if the brand does not deliver a consistent message, the consumer will be confused and likely shut out that brand.strategic plan.
 While brands cannot control what order each touchpoint reaches the consumer, they can undoubtedly align each of those touchpoints under the brand idea.

-- Brand promise: Use the brand idea to inspire a simple brand promise that separates your brand from competitors, and projects your brand as better, different, or cheaper, based on your brand positioning.
+- Brand promise: Use the brand idea to inspire a simple brand promise that separates your brand from competitors.
+Position your brand as better, different, or cheaper.

 - Brand story: The brand story must come to life to motivate consumers to think, feel, or act while it works establishes the ideal brand’s reputation to be held in the minds and hearts of the consumer.
-The brand story should align all brand communications across all media options.
+The brand story aligns all brand communications across all media options.

 - Innovation: Build a fundamentally sound product, staying at the forefront of trends and technology to deliver innovation.
-Steer the product development teams to ensure they remain true to the brand idea.
+Furthermore, steer the product development teams to ensure they remain true to the brand idea.

 - Purchase moment: The brand idea must move consumers along the purchase journey to the final purchase decision.
-The brand idea helps steer the sales team and sets up retail channels to close the sale.
+The brand idea aligns the sales team and sets up retail channels.

 - Consumer experience: Turn the usage into a consumer experience that becomes a ritual and favorite part of the consumer’s day.
-The brand idea guides the culture of everyone behind the brand to deliver the experience
+The brand idea guides the culture of everyone behind the brand who deliver the experience.

 Our marketing training programs to help brand leaders reach their full potential